 Different Strokes (Pokes?) for Different Folks

 Everyone’s different, right?
 That’s certainly true when it comes to content engagement.
-I think we'd all agree that there's an enormous difference between a visitor – let's call her Sally – who engages with 4 content assets for over 6 minutes in total and another visitor – Bob – who clicks through but only engages for 7 seconds before he bounces.
+I think we'd all agree that there's an enormous difference between a visitor – let's call him Bob – who engages with 4 content assets for over 6 minutes in total and another visitor – Sally – who clicks through but only engages for 7 seconds before she bounces.

-Sally has binged – i.e. engaged with multiple content assets and demonstrated a good degree of research intensity in a single session.
-Bob, on the other hand...
-Well, that click definitely didn’t do very much for you as a marketer or for him...
-The original offer or CTA may have enticed him to click but Bob was not a serious prospect that went on to self-educate.
+Bob has binged – i.e. engaged with multiple content assets and demonstrated a good degree of research intensity in a single session.
+Sally, on the other hand...
+Well, that click definitely didn’t do very much for you as a marketer or for her...
+The original offer or CTA may have enticed her to click but Sally was not a serious prospect that went on to self-educate.

-Below are three fundamental principles by which we can assess the real engagement of Sally, Bob and all the other visitors to our clients’ LookBookHQ content experiences:
+Below are three fundamental principles by which we can assess the real engagement of Bob, Sally and all the other visitors to our clients’ LookBookHQ content experiences:

 Principle #1: LookBookHQ visitors engage with content in different ways – some binge, some don’t